KailiBio/human-adult-cross-tissue-scmultiome-analysis/README.md

 ## Citation

-If you use this code, please cite: *[citation placeholder — update once the manuscript is published]*.
+If you use this code, please cite: [Fan et al., An atlas-scale mapping of gene regulatory activity across 21 human tissues.].

 ## Contact